 You may discover a clogged drain hose in both top-load and front-load washers.
-You can attempt to unclog the drain on your own by using your owner’s manual to discover the exact location of the drain.
-Typically, drains are to the front of your washer, often in the right-hand corner.
+It’s possible to unclog the drain on your own by using your owner’s manual to discover the exact location of the drain.
+Typically, drains are to the front of your washer, often in a corner.

 You can also contact a professional washer repair company to handle pump clogs if you are worried about damaging your washer or floors.
-Excess water can spill out of your washer while conducting repairs, so make sure that you get the help that you need to prevent additional damage from occurring.
+Excess water can spill out of your washer while conducting repairs, so make sure that you get the tools you need to clean that up.

-If you open up your washer and don’t find anything clogging your pump, it’s generally a sign that the pump itself is broken.
-You may be able to identify a broken pump if your washer:
+If you open up your washer and don’t find anything clogging your pump or the lines, it’s generally a sign that the pump itself is broken.
+You may be able to identify a broken pump early if your washer:

-The professionals at Top Shelf Services Service can take care of washer machine pump repairs for you.
-We can diagnose the exact problem you are facing with your washing machine and – in many cases – we can have the problem solved in a matter of hours without burdening you with additional stress.
+The professionals at Top Shelf Services can take care of washer machine pump repairs for you.
+We can diagnose the exact problem you are facing with your washing machine and – in many cases – we can have the problem solved in a matter of hours.

-A clogged drain pipe or pump can end up causing serious problems in your home.
-A broken pump can lead to additional issues that can be easily handled by a washer repair tech with experience and training.
-The team at Top Shelf Services Service offers same day service to our neighbors in Tacoma.
+A broken pump can lead to additional issues in your washer that can be easily handled by a washer repair tech with experience and training.
+The team at Top Shelf Services offers same day service to our neighbors in Tacoma.